Bellingham scores as Real Madrid beat Man Utd

 Joselu sealed the win two minutes from time in front of a 67,801 crowd at the NRG Stadium.

 "There is a lot to aim for," Bellingham said after the match.
 "It is the biggest club with the best players.

-"The expectations are high, as they should be.
-It is about us going out there and matching that."
+The expectations are high, as they should be."

-On the evidence of his performance against AC Milan on Sunday and now United, Bellingham has settled in already.
+On the evidence of his debut performance against AC Milan on Sunday and now United, Bellingham has settled in already.

 A price tag that could eventually reach £115m is not weighing him down.
 He has excelled in his new position at the tip of an attacking diamond and his brilliant goal showed he has the class to excel at the Bernabeu Stadium.